 - Lastly, put the portafilter back into the group head.
 It’s always better to be clean, organized, and ready for more brewing.

-A Moka Pot is one of the simplest and inexpensive coffee brewing methods.
+A Moka Pot is one of the simplest and most inexpensive coffee brewing methods.
 This makes it one of the most popular coffee makers you’ll find in most homes especially in Europe.
 And, is said to be an inexpensive espresso alternative.
 But, does Moka pot really makes an espresso?
 The answer is NO. Moka pot produces a strong and concentrated coffee that is usually compared to espresso.
 But, the main difference between brewing coffee with the Moka pot and an Espresso machine is the intense pressure that an Espresso machine produces to brew the coffee.

 While there are now many companies that produce the Moka Pot, the original company that invented and produces the Moka Pot (Bialetti Moka Pot) still manufactures it.
 If you want a nostalgic Moka Pot, go for the original on the below link.